marc-jones/phd_thesis/content/01_introduction/05_challenges.md

 ## Challenges of knowledge transfer from Arabidopsis to Brassicas

-The central challenge of moving gene regulatory networks from Arabidopsis to *B. napus* is a consequence of the genome multiplication events that have occurred in the crop[@beilstein_dated_2010; @lysak_chromosome_2005; @rana_conservation_2004; @napus_genome_2014].
+The central challenge of moving gene regulatory networks from Arabidopsis to *B.\ napus* is a consequence of the genome multiplication events that have occurred in the crop[@beilstein_dated_2010; @lysak_chromosome_2005; @rana_conservation_2004; @napus_genome_2014].
-Genome multiplication events have contributed to adaptive radiations[@mcgrath_evolutionary_2012], speciation[@werth_model_1991] and increases in organism complexity, as a result of the additional copies of genes.
+Genome multiplication events have contributed to adaptive radiations[@mcgrath_evolutionary_2012], speciation[@werth_model_1991], and increases in organism complexity, as a result of the additional copies of genes introduced.
-The presence of additional copies reduce the selective pressure on genes, allowing mutations to occur in genes with limited phenotypic effect.
+The presence of additional copies reduces the selective pressure on genes, allowing mutations to occur in genes with limited phenotypic effects.
 Over time these mutations can result in genes acquiring novel functions (neofunctionalization), losing a subset of their original function (subfunctionalization), or becoming nonfunctional[@conant_turning_2008].
 In this way, genome multiplication events provide evolutionary 'raw material'.
-A major challenge when translating knowledge from Arabidopsis to *B. napus*, therefore, is to determine how copies of a gene have diverged, and whether the function of the gene in the model plant can be used to infer the function of genes in the crop.
+A major challenge when translating knowledge from Arabidopsis to *B.\ napus*, therefore, is to determine how copies of a gene have diverged, and whether the function of the gene in the model plant can be used to infer the function of genes in the crop.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/network_duplication.pdf}